follnoob/pyed/README.md

 ## TODO

-- search and replace
+- Better statusbar
 - Translations
-- Better statusbar

-maybe:
+Things i maybe implement:

 - Toolbar
 - Multiple files in tab view
 - Basic syntax highlighting

-## Bugs
+## Known Bugs

-- The horizontal scrollbar has an odd behavior
+- The horizontal scrollbar has an odd behavior (standard in wx.stc.StyledTextCtrl)
-- Black line at the left site
+- Linux Mint 18: Black line at the left site
 - Windows: no support of wx default shortcuts and images

 ## Author and License